-During the complete physical exam, particular attention should be devoted to the appearance of the penile skin and the urethral opening.
-In some cases, an option for urethral reconstruction can be a repair using the penile skin as a “patch”, and when indicated, is performed when a man is uncircumcised with normal skin or is circumcised with some redundancy of the skin.
-When a man reports that the urethral opening appears narrow or that he developed a stricture towards the tip of the penis or whitish discoloration of the penile skin, and this is noted of physical exam, this can be diagnostic of Lichen Sclerosis, also called Balanitis Xerotica Obliterans (see section on Lichen Sclerosis).
+During the complete physical exam, particular attention should be devoted to assessment of the appearance of the penile skin and the urethral opening.
+In some cases, an option for urethral reconstruction can be a repair using the penile skin as a “patch”, and when indicated, is performed when a man is uncircumcised with normal skin or is circumcised with some redundancy of the skin (extra skin).
+The appearance of the urethral opening (called the urethral meatus) is also important.
+If there is narrowing of the urethral at the tip of the penis, this is called “meatal stenosis”.
+If there is associated whitish color change of the urethral tip opening, especially when there are also abnormalities of the skin of the penis, this can be diagnostic of Lichen Sclerosis, also called Balanitis Xerotica Obliterans (see section on Lichen Sclerosis).

-When the opening of the urethra at the tip of the penis (urethral meatus) is narrow or if there is narrowing within the fossa navicularis, the portion of the urethra just deep to the opening, the best way to determine the actual caliber of the urethra of this portion of the urethra is with instruments called Bougie-a-boules.
+When the opening of the urethra at the tip of the penis (urethral meatus) is narrow or if there is narrowing just deep to the urethral opening (an area called the “fossa navicularis”), the best way to determine the actual caliber (circumference = size) of the urethra of this portion of the urethra is with instruments called Bougie-a-boules.